AusDTO/dto-digitalmarketplace-frontend/CONTRIBUTING.md

 # Style Guide
-This guide applies to new client code in `/app`.
+This guide applies to client-rendered code in `/app`.

 ## Eslint
 Try to follow the [Airbnb Javascript Guide](https://github.com/airbnb/javascript).